ctkelley/MultiPrecisionArrays.jl/README.md

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

-Since log(version number) < 0, you can expect changes in API, internal structues, and exported functions.
+Since log(version number) < 0, you can expect changes in API, internal structures, and exported functions.

 ## Coming Attractions